-As this article has hopefully explained, your new website won't be bringing you the maximum number of visitors and sales on the day it's launched.
+As this article has hopefully explained, your new website won't bring you hordes of visitors and sales on the day it's launched.

 Launching your website isn't the end, it's the beginning

 The launch of your website is the first step, not the last, in an ongoing journey to make it a profitable tool for your business.
-It takes time and regular effort to grow your content, build those bridges, and attract those customers.
+It takes time and regular effort to grow your content, build links, and authority.

-If your web developer offers to expand his role to help you with those things after your website is launched, take care.
+If your web developer offers to help you with search engine optimisation after your website is launched, take care.

 At Kontrolit, we have specialist staff with different areas of expertise.
-Some are designers and developers – these are the people who create your website.
+Some are designers and developers – these are the people who build your website.
 Others are experts in search engine optimisation, content marketing and Google Ads.
-We also work with partners who are experts in social media and public relations.
 These people are more likely to be involved in helping your website become a success after it goes live.

 We all know a little bit about each other’s work, but none of us could do the others’ jobs with the same competence.

-If you would hesitate to ask your builder to become your press agent, be sure your web developer has the extra skills needed to successfully market your website online.
+If you would hesitate to ask your builder to become your marketing guru, be sure your web developer has the extra skills needed to successfully market your website online.